 - 2. Keep hands, feet, and objects to yourself and honor others' personal space

 - 3. Be respectful, polite, and courteous

 - 4. Follow directions the first time

 Appropriate student responses to other's misbehavior: 1.
 Ignore 2.
 Walk away 3.
 Ask them to stop 4.
-Get an adult suspension will be considered an authorized unexcused absence(s).
-In accordance, with public act 99-0456, out of school suspension may be used under the following provisions:
+Get an adult

 Out-of-School Suspension